 Updated on Jan 10th 2020: This has evolved and refined over years.
 Broadly, the thought and on-hands nature stays the same

-Note: Contact me if you want me to run this workshop at your workplace
+Note: Contact me if you want me to run this workshop for your organization.

 I have been running these 1-day workshops for IIM’s Entrepreneur Cell, NASSCOM, independent startup groups and various offices of ThoughtWorks.
 We start with a new idea or an existing idea, work through it over the day, focus on one key product to come up with a clear picture of what it will be and an MVP for it.
 The audience has been folks who came in just with an idea, startups that came with a prototype or startups that have started seeing some customer traction.